JHelar/iterup/README.md

 # @jhel/iterup

-A TypeScript iterator utility library that provides lazy evaluation for efficient data processing.
-Using the iterator API, operations like `map`, `filter`, and `filterMap` don't consume values or create intermediate arrays until you call a consuming method like `collect()` or `toArray()`.
+A TypeScript async iterator utility library that provides lazy evaluation for efficient data processing.
+All operations are asynchronous by design, supporting both synchronous and asynchronous data sources and transformation functions.
+Operations like `map`, `filter`, and `filterMap` don't consume values or create intermediate arrays until you call a consuming method like `collect()` or `toArray()`.

-This makes it significantly more performant than chaining multiple `.map()`, `.filter()` operations on arrays directly, especially for large datasets or when only partial consumption is needed.
+This makes it significantly more performant than chaining multiple `.map()`, `.filter()` operations on arrays directly, especially for large datasets, async operations, or when only partial consumption is needed.

 ## Features

 - 🚀 **Lazy evaluation** - Operations are deferred until consumption
+- ⚡ **Async-first design** - All operations support async/await patterns
+- 🔄 **Mixed sync/async support** - Works with sync arrays, async generators, and mixed transformation functions
 - 🔗 **Chainable API** - Fluent interface for readable code
 - 📦 **TypeScript first** - Full type safety with excellent IntelliSense
 - 🎯 **Memory efficient** - No intermediate arrays until you need them